Why Building Your Business Can Feel Like an Unsolvable Puzzle

 3. Build a Fortress of Accountability.
 You were never meant to solve the puzzle of your business in total isolation.
 Trying to do everything yourself leads to paralysis.
 Finding a teammate or a coach can provide the different perspective you need to see where the pieces actually fit.

-Eventually, we finished our puzzle.
 It took another full evening to complete it and despite my certainty the manufacturer left out pieces, everything was there.
+Building the puzzle took time and teamwork.
+And it was worth every minute.

 1000 pieces found their home.